Ozarke/sentiment/README.md

 Versions will be seperated by compatibilty.
 V1 to V2 will require re-implment tokens and setting up character sheets.\
 \
 V1.00 is functional.\
-V1.01 roll to dye finished.
+V1.01 roll to do finished.
 Playable/work in progress.